mattrcampbell/amr2mqtt/README.md

 ### Testing

-Use a GUI or command line tool to view the 'readings' topic.
-I prefer to use a tool called MQTT Explorer which offers installation packages for Linux, Windows, and Apple.
+Be patient!
+There is a built in delay of two minutes on service startup before data starts loading into MQTT.
+This delay is to ensure your machine is ready post boot.
+Use a GUI or command line tool to view the 'readings' topic on your MQTT server.
+I use a tool called MQTT Explorer which offers installation packages for Linux, Windows, and Apple.
 Download at https://mqtt-explorer.com/

 ## The What and the How

 You have made it this far and now have data feeding into your MQTT server.
+Now it is time to understand how this program works so you can make informed choices as to how you use this data.

 ## Configure Home Assistant